 Roncesvalles is the first town, village really, in Spain where the Camino Frances passes through, and it is normally a stopping point for all who have walked from St Jean Pied de Port.
 This was my first real taste of the Camino de Santiago, I stayed in my first albergue and wondered what I had got myself into.

-The need for ear plugs becomes apparent.
+The need for earplugs becomes apparent.
 The noise of 119 sleeping pilgrims is enough to keep anyone awake.
-(The rooms now are smaller)
+(The rooms now are smaller.)

 Roncesvalles is not a town, more a tiny village.
-There is no shop, two bars, and the church.
+There is no shop, two bars, and a church.
 Book your evening meal at one of the bars before the evening service in the church.
 The bars get very busy so if you don’t book you will wait some time or not get a meal at all.

 The service in the church is worth attending, even if you are not the least bit religious.
-It is conducted in a few languages and a blessing is given to all pilgrims setting out on their Camino to Santiago.
+It is conducted in a few languages, and a blessing is given to all pilgrims setting out on their Camino to Santiago.

 I love hiking, backpacking, and camping.
 From the Camino de Santiago to the West Highland Way in Scotland or simply a great day hike on the weekend.
 Hiking refreshes me, my mind, and keeps my body reasonably fit.
 So far I have walked three Camino routes and many other long distance hikes in the UK, Canada, and around the rest of Europe.
 One of the best was my hike up Ben Nevis.